Sheceido/NYGH.IDS7/src/content/docs/en/ultrasound-workflow.md

     **OR**

-    b) Making sure that the Green Arrow is pointing to the exam you want to verify, click the `[VERIFIED]` button on the toolbar (if available)
+    B) Making sure that the Green Arrow is pointing to the exam you want to verify, click the `[VERIFIED]` button on the toolbar (if available)

     ![Verify Study Option 2](/basics/verify-study-2.png)